-Note that there are claims that there are definitions that reference specific real numbers that cannot be defined - supposedly this means that one specific real number is indubitably referred to by the definition, but in terms such that one cannot actually determine all of its decimal expansion from that definition, so that there will be some digits of that expansion that one cannot determine.
+Note that there are claims that there are definitions that reference specific real numbers that cannot be defined - supposedly this means that one specific real number is indubitably referred to by the definition, but in terms such that one cannot actually determine all of its decimal or binary expansion from that definition, so that there will be some digits of that expansion that one cannot determine.
 However, it is very simple to demonstrate that such claims are fundamentally flawed, see Chaitin’s Omega number and Turing’s uncomputable number.

 Language, Logic and indefinable numbers

-The problems and contradictions that arise from the unproven assumption of the existence of mathematical entities which are also indefinable all disappear when a logical analysis is applied and which takes full consideration of different levels of language, and when the arguments are divested of any unfounded assumptions that numbers ‘exist ’ as ‘actual ’ things independently of language.
+The problems and contradictions that arise from the unproven assumption of the existence of mathematical entities which are also indefinable all disappear when a logical analysis is applied and which takes full consideration of different levels of language, and when the arguments are divested of any unfounded assumptions that numbers ‘exist’ as ‘actual’ things independently of language.
 The conclusion is simply that there cannot be a matching function from all natural numbers to all real numbers in the same language as the language for those real numbers.